grab/front-end-guide/README.md

 While traditional server-side rendered apps are still a viable option, a clear client-server separation scales better for larger engineering teams, as the client and server code can be developed and released independently.
 This is especially so at Grab when we have multiple client apps hitting the same API server.

 As web developers are now building apps rather than pages, organization of client-side JavaScript has become increasingly important.
 In server-side rendered pages, it is common to use snippets of jQuery to add user interactivity to each page.
-However, when building large apps, jQuery is not sufficient.
-After all, jQuery is primarily a library for DOM manipulation and it's not a framework, it does not define a clear structure and organization for your app.
+However, when building large apps, just jQuery insufficient.
+After all, jQuery is primarily a library for DOM manipulation and it's not a framework; it does not define a clear structure and organization for your app.

 JavaScript frameworks have been created to provide higher-level abstractions over the DOM, allowing you to keep state in memory, out of the DOM.
 Using frameworks also brings the benefits of reusing recommended concepts and best practices for building apps.
-A new engineer on the team who has experience with a framework but not the app will find it easier to understand the code because it is organized in a structure that he is familiar with.
+A new engineer on the team who is unfamiliar with the code base, but has experience with a framework, will find it easier to understand the code because it is organized in a structure that he is familiar with.
 Popular frameworks have a lot of tutorials and guides, and tapping on the knowledge and experience from colleagues and the community will help new engineers get up to speed.

 #### Study Links